DanielGlidewell/modular-monoliths-deep-dive/README.md

 Implemented the DTO, endpoint, query, and query handler for getting the items in a user's cart.

+HUGE: Added a "Contracts" project which allows for cross-module communication without the need for one module to directly depend on another.
+Instead, each module depends on the contracts project(s) which are relevant to their concerns and the MediatR package takes care of facilitating loosely-coupled communication between them via the types defined in the contracts.

 ## May 27th, 2024
 Today was focused on getting the `UsersModule` up and running.
 Had a few more tweaks to make due to API deprecations in the external libraries used by the project.